jess-bk/aws-bootcamp-cruddur-2023/journal/week5.md

 # Connect Application For Production
 1. comment out the AWS_ENDPOINT_URL in docker compose file and compose down.
-2. frontend url add to the endpoint /new/bayko and create a message
+2. frontend url add to the endpoint /new/bayko and create a message.
+3. check the monitor tab for logs --> cloudwatch logs.